 Lever Back – An earring closure that consists of a hinged lever that bends and latches behind the ear.

 Lobster Claw Clasp – A jewelry fastener that resembles the claw of a lobster.
 A tiny spring keeps the arm of this clasp closed.
-It is used to attach two other rings or links of a necklace or bracelet.
+It is used to attach two other rings or links to a necklace or bracelet.

 Lost Wax Casting – A process of casting metal in which the original model is sculpted in wax.
 The wax is then enclosed in clay and the wax is melted out, making a hollow mold.
 The mold is then filled with molten metal.
 The clay is broken off and the cast metal remains.

-Marquise Cut – A gemstone cut in an oval shape, pointed at both ends creating a boat-shaped design.
+Marquise-Cut – A gemstone cut in an oval shape, pointed at both ends creating a boat-shaped design.

 Micron – A unit of length equal to 0.001 mm (millimeter).

 Moh's Scale – Conceived by German mineralogist, Moh’s, it is the most commonly used scale of relative hardness of minerals.
 Each mineral of a given hardness scratches all of those with a lower number.
 The highest number in the Moh's Scale is 10 and only the diamond fits this category of hardness.

 Nick Setting – Stones are placed in a row, with metal bordering on either side.
 In a nick setting, small prongs are nicked from the surrounding metal to secure the stones.